chrislo27/RhythmHeavenRemixEditor/README.md

   * A Java version of 9 or newer will work but is not recommended
 * A graphics driver that supports OpenGL 2.0 or higher
 * Windows 7 or newer, Mac OS X 10.11 (El Capitan) or macOS 10.12 (Sierra) or newer, Linux (recommended Ubuntu 18.04 LTS or newer)
-* An Internet connection initially
+* An Internet connection initially to download the sound effect database

 ## Features
 ![Screenshot](.github/rhre3palettes.png)